Energy-Saving Tips For Renters

 - MGE has given portable energy meters to area libraries.
 Check one out to see how much electricity appliances use.

-- Turn off TV, radio, stereo and computers when not at home.
+- Turn off TV, computers and the devices connected to them when not in use.

-- Replace the most-used incandescent bulbs and fixtures with compact fluorescent bulbs.
+- Replace most frequently used incandescent bulbs and fixtures with ENERGY STAR certified bulbs.

 - Turn off lights when leaving a room.